electraone/datafiles/presets/version-2/README.md

 ```

 #### devices
 A device is a MIDI hardware or software instrument connected to one of the Electra's ports.
 It can be a hardware synth connected to a MIDI IO port, hardware sequencer connected to Electra's USB host port or a software plugin attached to Electra's USB device ports.
 Electra can handle up to 16 simultaneously connected devices.
-When working with Electra, you always need to define your connected devices, you never send ot receive MIDI messages to port and channel.
+When working with Electra, you always need to define your connected devices, you never send or receive MIDI messages from port and channel directly.

 - mandatory
 - array